Haunted Minnesota

 Breckenridge, MN

 The Cinema 6 Theatre stood at the corner of Fourth Street and Minnesota Avenue in downtown Breckenridge, on the former site of the Hotel Stratford.
-The Stratford, built in 1913, was destroyed by an arsonist on January 28, 1977, in a fire that killed 16 people during sub-zero weather.
+The Stratford, built in 1913, was destroyed in a fire on January 28, 1977, that killed 16 people during sub-zero weather; investigators concluded arson but no suspect was ever identified or charged.
 The theater that later occupied the site closed permanently in June 2020.

 $ All Ages Family: Moderate